 This table is based upon the information from Microsoft's Windows lifecycle fact sheet.

-Prior versions of Windows, including Windows 7 and Windows 8.1, have limited support when running on new processors and chipsets from manufacturers like Intel, AMD, NVidia, and Qualcomm.
+Windows versions prior to Windows 10 have limited support when running on new processors and chipsets from manufacturers like Intel, AMD, NVidia, and Qualcomm.

 1 Windows 10 updates are cumulative, with each update built upon all of the updates that preceded it.
 A device needs to install the latest update to remain supported.
 Updates may include new features, fixes (security and/or non-security), or a combination of both.
 Not all features in an update will work on all devices.
 A device may not be able to receive updates if the device hardware is incompatible, lacking current drivers, or otherwise outside of the Original Equipment Manufacturer’s (“OEM”) support period.
 Update availability may vary, for example by country, region, network connectivity, mobile operator (e.g., for cellular-capable devices), or hardware capabilities (including, e.g., free disk space).